ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ## Goal:

+*General goal*: To see the lyrics to music highlighted as they are sung

-General goal: To automate AI transcription of music such that lyrics are displayed as they are sung
+*Technical goal*: To automate AI transcription of music into karaoke files

-Specific goal: To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.
+*Specific technical goal*: To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.

+*Practical technical goal*: To obtain accurate lyrics for songs, which are then used as a prompt to transcribe songs into karaoke files.

 ## Terminology: